SugaSuga443/git-tkh-practice/README.md

 # git-tkh-practice Hi!
 I'm Toni!
+I'm learning web dev.
+It's hard at times but I've got this!
 Sleeping is my hobby.